Canadian Income Tax – CRA’s Collections Powers – Canadian Tax Lawyer Analysis

 Initial Collections Activity

 Despite the intimidating effect of these visits, it is important to remember that taxpayers do not need to speak directly to the CRA.
-In fact, section 15 of the Canada Revenue Agency’s documented Taxpayer Bill of Rights, a policy statement which is binding on the CRA, states clearly that taxpayers “have the right to be represented by a person of your choice”.
-In these types of collections cases our experienced Canadian taxation lawyers recommend that the taxpayer speak to professional tax consultants to negotiate with the income tax Collections Officers.
+In fact, section 15 of the Canada Revenue Agency’s documented Taxpayer Bill of Rights, a policy statement that is binding on the CRA, states clearly that taxpayers “have the right to be represented by a person of your choice”.
+In these types of collections cases our experienced Canadian taxation lawyers recommend that the taxpayer speaks to professional tax consultants to negotiate with the income tax Collections Officers.
 Once a tax professional is involved, the CRA’s agents will be forced to communicate through your tax lawyer and refrain from contacting you personally.

-Although CRA Collections Officers may not make it obvious to the taxpayer who owes a tax debt, generally speaking they have an obligation to work out an acceptable income tax payment arrangement that will allow the taxpayer to avoid undue financial hardship.
+Although CRA Collections Officers may not make it obvious to the taxpayer who owes a tax debt, generally speaking, they have an obligation to work out an acceptable income tax payment arrangement that will allow the taxpayer to avoid undue financial hardship.
 Doing so involves the completion of an “Income and Expense Statement” by the tax debtor and a considerable amount of financial disclosure.
-As such, our Tax Lawyers always recommend that taxpayers in these circumstance obtain specialized income tax representation.
-An experienced Tax Counsel can help you to work out a payment plan without divulging excess personal details, and can ensure that a Collections Officer is not able to overstep their mandate.
+As such, our Tax Lawyers always recommend that taxpayers in these circumstances obtain specialized income tax representation.
+An experienced Tax Counsel can help you to work out a payment plan without divulging excess personal details and can ensure that a Collections Officer is not able to overstep their mandate.

 If a collections agent has no success through the use of pressure as described above, Canada’s Income Tax Act gives the CRA’s Collections Officers the power to garnishee amounts owing to a taxpayer who has an outstanding balance on their tax account.
 When a Collections Officer knows that an amount is due to be paid to the taxpayer by a third party, they can issue a “requirement to pay” to the third party that requires the payment to be made directly to the CRA.
 The most common example of this is when an employee’s wages are garnisheed through the employer.
 However, if the CRA is aware of an ongoing business relationship between the taxpayer and a third-party, Collections Officers can also demand payment to CRA in place of the taxpayer in accordance with the terms of the contract.